Bradleyda932/DMARC-Project-Deliverable/README.md

 ---

 ### **Final Presentation**
-> The sections from getting the new data until the end all have a slide in the final presentation, so we will discuss them all here.
+> For this final presentation, we wanted to find which groups saw the largest recent increases in visiting food pantries.
+Then, by sorting on those specific demographics, we could predict which areas of Des Moines will have heightened need in the future.
+The sections from getting the new data until the end all have a slide in the final presentation, so we will discuss them all here.

 *Modeling:* Oliver created a model that forecasts expected 2025 visitors, and it shows that the record number of visitors will continue to increase, with new peaks late in the year.
 Slide 5.
 * Code: